Trilarion/imperialism-remake/documentation/definition/combat.rst

 * Encirclement factor of provinces = Number of own surrounding provinces minus Number of provinces of the enemy divided by the sum of both gives up to 50% bonus for attacker or defender.
 Reason: avoid isolated provinces in foreign territory, favor straight front lines
-* Sea invasion ignores Encirclement factor but gives fixed 20% malus to invader because it is more difficult.
+* Sea invasion ignores Encirclement factor but gives fixed 20% penalty to invader because it is more difficult.
 * How to add all bonuses?
 Additive?
 Multiplicative?
 Limit?

 Strategic Combat